Skip to main content

 Appointed: 15 March 2021

-Background & Experience: Andy has extensive financial services experience spanning 35 years, including 16 years with the Boston Consulting Group where he rose to become Managing Partner of the London office covering the UK and Ireland, prior to which he held several global roles including Global Head of Retail Banking.
-From 2014 to 2020, Andy was the Group Chief Operating Officer for HSBC Holdings plc with responsibility for operations, technology, real estate, change and transformation and operational resilience.
-Andy previously held Chair positions with Napier Technologies Limited and CX Holdings (Cennox Group).
-He holds a BA and a BAI from Trinity College, Dublin.
+Background & Experience: Andy Maguire has 37 years of financial services experience, including 16 years with the Boston Consulting Group, where he became Managing Partner of the London office covering the UK and Ireland, prior to which he held several global roles, including the Global Head of Retail Banking.
+From 2014 to 2020, Andy was Group Chief Operating Officer for HSBC Holdings plc, overseeing operations, technology and transformation.
+He has chaired Napier Technologies Limited and CX Holdings.
+Andy holds a BA and a BAI from Trinity College, Dublin.

-Committee Membership(s): Board Risk Committee and Technology and Data Advisory Committee.
+Committee Membership(s): Chair of Technology and Data Advisory Committee and member of Board Risk Committee.

 Brendan McDonagh, Independent Non-Executive Director and Deputy Chair